This is Delphine clearly an Oracle looking badass while mothering hard. When the tough get going the tough drink tea.

 Everyone is deserving of support.
 Everyone is entitled to a glass of water, a safe place to sleep and to feel connected and held by the people who surround them.
 Often time depending on how we have been raised we can believe that just because people are there that and that they have not chosen to abandon us that they are our friends.
 This is not always true.
 Often people try to hold on to us in there lives in order to feel powerful.
 They get power out of demeaning us, undermining our own thought and ideas, or belittling and berating what brings us joy or purpose.
 You may suspect that people don’t want what is best for you.
 As you feel that they corrode your self-worth.

 You are in control of how you feel about yourself.
 You are always able to love yourself and as you take steps towards self-nurturance you will soon understand that although it is nice to have people in your life.
 You can choose who those people are and how you want to feel.
 The next time that you are in someones company, what I would encourage you to do is to become aware of how you feel.
-If someone backs you feel special than that is the person you want to be round, if someone makes you feel a little knarly round the edges, maybe it’s time to examine what going on there.
+If someone makes you feel special then that is the person you want to be round, if someone makes you feel a little knarly round the edges, maybe it’s time to examine what’s going on there.

 Like relationships, no friendship is perfect.
 You are in a friendship to give too.
 We have to accept another persons humaness and do our best to not make our humaness another persons burden.

 If you genuinely have no friends, feel isolated, and have no support network it’s time to get out there and find your tribe.
-The exist and they are just as flawsome as you.
+They exist and they are just as flawsome as you.
 The only way that you are really going to find the friends that your deserve is by being yourself.
 Only then can you attract people that are the right sort of weird to your irresistible flame.
-What you might also like to do is to make sure is that you are clear about what kind of friend that you want to be.
+What you might also like to do, is to make sure, that you are clear about what kind of friend that you want to be.
 Do I call people back?
-Do I keep in touch when someone is having a tough time?
+Do I keep in touch when someone who is having a tough time?
 Do I remember peoples birthdays?
 Be the friend that you want to be and a beautiful human is sure to turn up with the right kind of food for you.

 When you work in personal development and especially as a Life Doula there is the idea of an invisible and imaginary line that separate your work from your personal life.
 As I get further into my own personal development, life journey and a deeper knowledge of self, that line becomes increasingly more blurred.
 I started out with a clear idea of what I wanted to write about, as the The Life Doula, themes that I wanted to explore.
 Now I know that our greatest learning is from our own direct experience of our own lives.
 It seems strange trying to write at a distance about life with self-help references while in truth learning the most from the non-refracted processes that we experience daily.
 All the while wondering, what was that all about?
 Is it me?
 Is it my family?
 My romantic relationship?
 Is it the world at large?
 Is this reaction or response definitive or is it a phase.
 In fact could it be the stars?
 Could it be the moon?
 Do I really need to engage with all this to fully understand myself?
 Is self-development a deeply personal act or should I be following some kind of shared doctrine?
 Is religion a feature?
 Is yoga truly necessary?
 Is meditation a must?
 Are spirituality or faith key in all of this?
 There are so many quests towards personal truth and an infinity of experiences that can take us there.
 I have to embrace my own complexity and thus fuddlings in the quest for the authentic representation of myself as The Life Doula.